sdsc-ordes/technical-presentation/src/presentations/presentation-1/includes/1-foundation/traits-generics.md

     fn last(&self) -> &Self::Scalar;
 }

+// Implement Distance for some types here .... impl Distance for ...

 // The caller specifying a bound does not need to
 // specify the `Scalar`.
 fn distance<T: Distance>(container: &T) -> bool {